 As noted in the 2012 Update of the Pennsylvania Child Support Schedule, children “should be afforded the same financial opportunities as children of intact families with similar incomes.”

 What factors are taken into consideration when coming up with the child support payment amount?
 The court first looks at the after-tax or net income.
 This income is used as the basis of the child support calculation.
 The court also considers the actual amount spent on child care needs, actual healthcare expenses (including insurance premiums) as well as education costs such as private school tuition and summer camps.
 The amount is then adjusted to reflect the amount of time the child spends with each parent.

 Can you adjust the child support payment that was set during divorce later in life?
 In some cases, a modification or assistance in enforcing the agreed upon payment may be needed.

-In these situations it is wise to seek legal counsel.
-Your attorney can review your situation both during the divorce process to ensure a good initial calculation and later on if a modification or enforcement is needed.
+In these situations, it is wise to seek legal counsel.
+Your custody attorney can review your situation both during the divorce process to ensure a good initial calculation and later on if a modification or enforcement is needed.